Edwin van Bueren

 Edwin van Bueren (/nl/; born 4 April 1980) is a Dutch retired footballer who played professionally for Sparta Rotterdam.

 Club career

 Van Bueren is a midfielder who was born in Schiedam and made his debut in professional football, being part of the Sparta Rotterdam squad in the 2002–03 season after joining them from amateurs SVV/SMC.
 After his release in summer 2010, van Bueren played for amateur clubs Leonidas and Zwaluwen Vlaardingen.
 In February 2015, Zwaluwen announced the release of van Bueren.

+Personal life

+Nicknamed De Glazenwasser (The Window Cleaner) due to his former profession, van Bueren moved to Belgium to live with his partner Nathalie and their daughter in Peer.
+He also has a son and a daughter out of an earlier relationship.